ndelaneybusch/Cogneuro_helpers/_deep/Inception.md

 x = inception_block(x, 64, 96)
 x = inceptionv2_block(x, 64, 96)
 {% endhighlight %}
-The inception block implements convolution blocks over different scales (1x1, 3x3, 5x5, and pooled), and then concatenates them depthwise.
-They are a simple and computationally cheap but highly effective way of improving image classification.

 Here is a tensorboard schematic of the full modern inception block, in this case following a max pooling layer (often a good idea):
 [![inceptionblock_tensorboard](/Cogneuro_helpers/img/inceptionblock_tensorboard.png)](/Cogneuro_helpers/img/inceptionblock_tensorboard.png)